Current Members

 Hobbies: Hiking/exploring the nature, being a scout, hanging out with friends/family.

 Janet Jian-ying Zhang, Ph.D.
-(Sun Yat-sen University, China), Postdoc Researcher (2021.02-)
+(Sun Yat-sen University, China), Postdoc Fellow (2021.02-present)

 Email: zhjianying [at] gmail.com

 Dr Zhang got her PhD degree in Clinical Science of Stomatology from Sun Yat-sen University, China in 2016.
 After graduation, she became a licensed dentist in China, while working as a researcher at Central South University.
 Dr Zhang is fascinated with observing the progression of life from tiny cells up to a well crafted tooth via all kinds of experimental microscopies as well as her favorite dental operating microscope.
 In the Fang lab, Dr Zhang is devoted to unveiling the causes of delirium and how it progresses to Alzheimer’s disease via examination of several possible molecular mechanisms.
+She was the 2026 recipient of the prestigious nasjonalforeningen for folkehelsen postdoc fellowship.

 Hobbies: Travel, gourmet lover, work out

-Shuqin Cao, visiting Ph.D candidate (2020.02-2022.01), postdoc fellow (2022.02-present)
+Shuqin Cao, visiting Ph.D candidate (2020.02-2022.01), Postdoc Fellow (2022.02-present)

 Email: queenaqin27 [at] gmail.com

 Shu holds a bachelor degree from The University of Malaya, Malaysia, and did a PhD programme in Clinical Biochemistry and Molecular Medicine at the Chulalongkorn University, Thailand.
 She was working as a visiting student in the Fang lab (UiO) from Feb 2020 to Jan 2022 and finished her PhD thesis in the Fang lab and defended her PhD in Oslo via zoom.
 Her PhD project was focused on the identification of potential anti-AD drug candidates from natural molecules isolated from Thai medicine.
 In her postdoc programme, she is continuing in depth characterization of a few novel mitophagy inducers she has identified during her PhD period.
 She is also working on NAD+ and TFEB in AD.
+She was the 2025 recipient of the prestigious nasjonalforeningen for folkehelsen postdoc fellowship (3.0 million NOK).
+Cao had her oral defense (viva voce) entitled ‘Neuroprotective effects of Passiflora Edulis Sims against amyloid beta-induced neurotoxicity’ in 2021 in the Fang Lab (zoom to Chulalongkorn University).

 Hobbies: Exploring the world, Snorkelling, Hiking, Yoga, Belly dance

-Tomás Schmauck-Medina, MSc Neuroscience (UCL, UK), Lab engineer (2020.10-2021.03) then Ph.D. student (2021.04- )
+Tomás Schmauck-Medina, MSc Neuroscience (UCL, UK), Lab engineer (2020.10-2021.03), DPhil student (2021.04-2025.05), Postdoc Fellow (2025.06-present)

 Email: tschmauck [at] gmail.com

 Tomás is interested in the mechanisms of ageing and age-related neurodegenerative diseases.
 After his bachelor degree in Biomedicine he went to University College London (UCL) to study Neuroscience and worked on ageing in the laboratory of Professor Dame Linda Partridge.
 At UCL, he studied the neuroprotective role of GADD45 in ALS.
 In the Fang laboratory at the University of Oslo (UiO), he is interested in the mechanisms of ageing, autophagy, mitophagy, and how they impact neurodegeneration, with a focus on Alzheimer’s disease.
 He is using C. elegans, mice, and iPSCs in combination with CRISPR and confocal microscopy techniques to address related questions.
+Schmauck-Medina had his oral defense (viva voce) entitled ‘ATG-18/WIPI2, NAD+, and fasting converge through autophagy in healthy ageing and Alzheimer’s disease’ on 29 April 2025.

 Hobbies: Writing, debating, real-time strategy games

-Junping Pan, PhD (Jinan University, China), Postdoc Fellow (2022.9 – present)
+Junping Pan, PhD (Jinan University, China), Postdoc Fellow (2022.09 – present)

 Email: panjunpingjnu319 [at] 163.com

 Junping obtained his Master’s degree from the Neuropharmacology Department of Jinan University under the supervision of Professor Huanmin Luo in 2018.
 He is mainly engaged in research on how methyl 3,4-dihydroxybenzoate induces neural stem cells to differentiate into cholinergic neurons in vitro.
 Junping worked in the Neurosurgery Department of Guangdong Women and Children’s Medical Center in 2019.
 He received doctoral degree in immunology from the School of Basic Medical Sciences, Jinan University under the supervision of Professor Guobing Chen and Evandro F. Fang in 2022.
 His PhD project was focused on ULK1 abrogation of memory loss and pathologies in 5XFAD and hTau.P301S murine models of Alzheimer’s disease.
 In his postdoc programme, he is continuing to study the mechanics of ULK1 in AD and the role of ULK1 in healthy aging.
 He is also studying the role of traditional Chinese medicine in inducing mitophagy to improve AD.
+Pan had his oral defense (viva voce) entitled ‘ULK1 improves learning and memory impairment in Alzheimer’s disease and its mechanism’ in 2022.
+He was the 2024 recipient of the prestigious nasjonalforeningen for folkehelsen postdoc fellowship.

 Hobbies: Hiking, boxing, swimming, gourmet cooking.